intellifi-nl/webapi-doc/README.md

 If you added multiple triggers to a location then the strongest proximity is returned in the created presence.

-If you just only want to know where something is excatly located then we have good news: we already did the hard work for you.
-The location service does a best fit and determines where your item is.
-The calculated location is directly saved within the [items](#items) resource.
+Current fields:
+* presence_id
+* item_id: Which item was detected.
+* location_id: Which location created this presence.
+* proximity
+* time_started
+* time_last

+Perhaps later:
+* parent: parent id of presence.
+* children: ids of all children that 'feed' this presence.
+Should this also include spots or antennas?
+* url_parent: Direct link so that you can explore.
+* url_children: Direct links so that you can explore.
+* url_hits: link to events resource with all hits on this item.

 Events
 ------

 The events resource keeps a copy of events that occured.
 This is an exact copy of the events that are avaialble on the message bus.
 Please note that lots of events are flowing through the system.
 The history of events is kept for a limited time.
-If you would like to retreive all events then you should consider conneting to our message bus through one of the avaialbe [push technologies](https://github.com/intellifi-nl/doc-push).
+If you would like to retreive all events then you should consider conneting to our message bus through one of the avaialble [push technologies](https://github.com/intellifi-nl/doc-push).

 Every event is envelopped in an JSON object with the following fields:
 * resource: One of the strings that we defined in the resources chapter. i.e. spots